This post was most recently updated on February 18th, 2020

 Why choose ceramic over other nonstick cooking surfaces?
 I cover this in my article on ceramic vs Teflon nonstick coating.
-But basically, ceramic coating is considered more eco-friendly and having no potential health concerns.
+But basically, ceramic coating is considered more eco-friendly and to have no potential health concerns.

 Aeterum Vs Ceramic Pro

 I compare the Aeterum and the Ceramic Pro, being two designs available in the Bialetti ceramic cookware range.
 So, how do these compare?

 Bialetti Ceramic Pro Overview